Corruption Robust Offline Reinforcement Learning with Human Feedback: Bounded Generalized Coverage Ratio

-Here we have added the constraint $\lambda_h = \Phi^\top q_h$ to the standard LP formulation, and $\lambda_h$ denotes the expected feature at time step $h$.
-Note that this substitution doesn't change the optimal value of the LP.
-The Lagrangian corresponding to the optimization problem above is given as follows.
+Note that this substitution doesn't change the optimal value of the LP and we aim to solve the optimization problem~\ref{eq:primal-LP-2} instead of the original LP.
+The dual problem of \cref{eq:primal-LP-2} is given as follows.